gbouritsas/cvpr18_multimodal_weakly_supervised_learning/README.md

 =====================================
 Code
 =====================================
-1)face-pipeline (MATLAB) : This code is adapted from Piotr Bojanowski (https://github.com/piotr-bojanowski/face-pipeline) and it is based on [1],[2] and [3].
+1) face-pipeline (MATLAB) : This code is adapted from Piotr Bojanowski (https://github.com/piotr-bojanowski/face-pipeline) and it is based on [1],[2] and [3].
 The main modifications are:

 -> parallel implementation of the code

--> small modifications in the formation of the face tracks (detector score threshold, post-processing of face tracks) -> added code to represent faces with VGG
+-> small modifications in the formation of the face tracks (detector score threshold, post-processing of face tracks)

+-> added code to represent faces with VGG

 -> modified the computation of kernels (the detector scores are not taken into account)

 Prior to running the code you will have to:

 a.
 Split each video into individual frames

 b.
 Download VLFeat http://www.vlfeat.org/download.html (Our code is tested with VLFeat 0.9.19)

 c.
 Download MatConvNet http://www.vlfeat.org/matconvnet (Our code is tested with MatConvNet 1.0-beta23)

 d.
 Modify the paths in the files main.m, main_vgg.m and main_kernels.m